Thraetaona/RASM/README.md

 RASM ("رسم") is an abbreviation for '*Rasterizing Assembler*' and also means '*Drawing*' in Persian.

-It is a modular and minimalistic web based game engine written in Rust, the engine aims to be as fast as possible while maintaining its safety and portability within the web.
+It is a modular and minimalistic web based game engine written in Rust, the engine aims to be as fast as possible while maintaining its safety and portability within the web platform.

 ---